JackLawhorn/Heavens-Above-Gardens-Below/Posts/Shipwrights Guild.md

 ### The Crisis of Hubris

 Their descendants would go on to form the [[Shipwrights Guild]] in the [[Early Crisis of Hubris]].
 Although they are perhaps best known for their nautical vessels, they have a rich history in all forms of vehicular engineering.
-They co-founded the [[Duchy of Stilts]] with the [[Fisher Queens]], and had developed humanity's first fleet of seafaring vessels before tragedy struck.
+They co-founded the [[Barony of Stilts]] with the [[Fisher Barons]], and had developed humanity's first fleet of seafaring vessels before tragedy struck.
 In the maiden voyage of their first ship – sent to retrieve the survivors of [[House Lightbringer]] from base of the [[Nyxblight Tree]] on the eastern shore of the [[Great Sea]] – they unwittingly brought the [[Red Court]] and their [[Red Death|plague]] back to the City instead.
-Still, the Duchy of Stilts played a major role in the survival of humanity in the [[Red Death period]], and so they were largely able to survive the political implications of this tragedy.
+Still, the Barony of Stilts played a major role in the survival of humanity in the [[Red Death period]], and so they were largely able to survive the political implications of this tragedy.

-> For more, see  and [[Duchy of Stilts#History of the Duchy|Duchy of Stilts > History of the Duchy]].
+> For more, see  and [[Barony of Stilts#History of the Stilts|Barony of Stilts > History of the Stilts]].

 In the [[Later Crisis of Hubris]], the Guild was able to largely repair their status and standing after playing a key role in early [[Reconstruction]] efforts with their land vehicles able to haul materials and transport workers.
 Although they would participate in yet another failed [[Quest into Oblivion]] – that of the [[Questing Charter]] granted to the [[Disciples of the Pretender]] – the political sentiment of the time ensured that this would not be held against them either.